 A digital web marketer’s career path begins with an internship with a company.
 New employees are assigned small tasks:

 At this stage, the tasks are varied and require a lot of commitment.
 Therefore, the faster you get into the working rhythm, the sooner the increase in more important tasks.

-A web marketer can get a full-time job or be freelance.
-However, for this work format, you need a lot of experience, good time management skills, and be adept at self-organization.
-An employee should be able to solve their own problems and deal with unexpected emergencies.
+A web marketer can get a full-time job or freelance.
+However, you need a lot of experience, good time management skills, and the ability to self-organize for this work format.
+Employees should be able to solve problems and deal with unexpected emergencies.